I received a second-degree burn when I spilled a bowl of piping-hot of grits all over my arm.

 I reached inside the microwave to grab a bowl of grits.
 The bowl was much hotter than I expected.
-I lost my grip and spilled piping-hot grits on my forearm that clung to the skin and stuck.
-I finally managed to wipe the grits off and became transfixed at the sight of my skin peeled away to reveal raw, red flesh underneath.
+I lost my grip and spilled piping-hot grits on my forearm.
+They clung to the skin, burning in place.
+I finally managed to wipe the grits off and was immediately transfixed at the sight of my skin peeling away to reveal raw, red flesh underneath.
 Needless to say, ouch.

-Although I did take a few immediate treatment measures when my burn occurred, I didn't adopt as aggressive a treatment plan as I should have, and I made a serious mistake by applying something to my burn that only made it worse.
+I did my best to treat the burn immediately, but I should have done more.
+I made a serious mistake by applying something to my burn that only made it worse.
 Don't make the same mistakes I did.
 Educate yourself and follow proper treatment protocol when you suffer a second-degree burn.

 Second-degree burns are those in which the first layer of skin has been burned through and the second layer of skin, or dermis, is also burned.
 Signs of second-degree burns include blisters, reddened, splotchy skin, severe pain, and swelling.

-Third-degree burn are the most serious and cause permanent tissue damage, even affecting fat, muscle and bone.
+Third-degree burns are the most serious and cause permanent tissue damage, even affecting fat, muscle, and bone.
 The burned area may be black or dry and white.
-Get medical attention right away if you suspect you have suffered a third degree burn; do not try to treat it yourself.
+Get medical attention right away if you suspect you have suffered a third-degree burn; do not try to treat it yourself.
 Do not take off clothing stuck to the burn and do not apply any ointments or medications or run the burn under water.
 Cover the burn with a clean cloth or bandage, raise the burned area above heart level and get to the hospital, or call 911.

 - Cool the burn by running cool, not cold, water over it for about 10 minutes to reduce pain and swelling.
 Do not put ice on the burn, as this could cause the wound to become too cold and result in additional damage.